tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

     }];
     [userResponseMapping addAttributeMappingsFromArray:@[@"name"]];

-This code shows to format a user as a response.
+This code shows how to format a user as a response.
 It will match a JSON object with the following structure:

     {
         "id": …,